 '''

+on channel4 bottom left = None

+Handler for bottom-left button events on channel 4.
+See InfraredSensor.process().

-on_channel2_top_left = None
+on_channel4_top_right = None

-Handles Red Up, etc events on channel 2
+Handler for top-right button events on channel 4.
+See InfraredSensor.process().

-on_channel3_top_left = None
+on channel4 bottom right = None

-Handles Red Up, etc events on channel 3
+Handler for bottom-right button events on channel 4.
+See InfraredSensor.process().

-on channel4 top left = None
+on channel4 beacon = None

-Handles Red Up, etc events on channel 4
+Handler for beacon button events on channel 4.
+See InfraredSensor.process().

 proximity

-A measurement of the distance between the sensor and the remote, as a percentage.
-100% is approximately
+An estimate of the distance between the sensor and objects in front of it, as a percentage.
+100% is approx-

-70cm/27in.
+imately 70cm/27in.

 heading(channel=1)

 Returns heading (-25, 25) to the beacon on the given channel.

 distance (channel=1)

 Returns distance (0, 100) to the beacon on the given channel.
 Returns None when beacon is not found.

 heading_and_distance(channel=1)

 Returns heading and distance to the beacon on the given channel as a tuple.

-top_left (channel=1)
+top left(channel=1)

 Checks if top_left button is pressed.

 bottom left(channel=1)

 Checks if bottom_left button is pressed.

 top_right (channel=1)

-Checks if top right button is pressed.
+Checks if top_right button is pressed.

-bottom_right (channel=1)
+bottom right(channel=1)

 Checks if bottom_right button is pressed.

-beacon (channel=1)
+beacon(channel=1)

 Checks if beacon button is pressed.

 buttons_pressed(channel=1)

 Returns list of currently pressed buttons.

+Note that the sensor can only identify up to two buttons pressed at once.

 process()

-Check for currently pressed buttons.
+Check for currenly pressed buttons.
 If the new state differs from the old state, call the appropriate button

 event handlers.

 To use the on_channel1_top_left, etc handlers your program would do something like:

+def top_left_channel_1_action(state):

-def top_left_channel_1_action(state): print("top left on channel 1: %s" % state)
+print("top left on channel 1: %s" % state)

+def bottom_right_channel_4_action(state):

+print("bottom right on channel 4: %s" % state)

 '''

-def bottom_right_channel_4_action(state): print("bottom right on channel 4: %s" % state)